basetenlabs/truss/docs/create/manual.md

 ## Example code

-While XGBoost is a supported framework — you can make a Truss from an XGBoost model with `mk_truss` — we'll use the manual method here for demonstration.
+While XGBoost is a supported framework — you can make a Truss from an XGBoost model with `create` — we'll use the manual method here for demonstration.

 If you haven't already, create a Truss by running: